peterjmartinson/vanilla-todo/data/blog_server.md

 The function takes two arguments, a `route` and a callback called `handle`.
 The route ultimately matches up with one of the Express routes in the server.
-That route is sent to the server with `request.open('GET', route);` and `request.send()`.
+That route is sent to the server with `request.open('GET', route)` and `request.send()`.
 If there's a good response, the response gets sent to the callback.
+(should just rename handle callback)

 Next, who calls `$get`?
-TodoMVC has a file called `store.js` that runs all the CRUD operations against your browser's `localStorage`.
+TodoMVC has a file called `store.js` that runs all the CRUD operations against the browser's `localStorage`.
 We need to modify this file to instead run the CRUD operations against the server, using our new route REST handlers in `helpers.js`.